Kitware/keypointgui/README.rst

   File -> Load Right Image

-The top two panes are global views of the loaded images.
-Clicking in either upper pane will set the zoom location shown in the lower pane.
+The top two panes are global views of the loaded images, and the red rectangles indicate the regions shown magnified in the associated bottom panes.
+Clicking in either upper pane will recenter the zoomed region, and the mousewheel controls the magnification.
 Clicking in either of the lower images will create a temporary blue point.
 The same feature should be clicked in the other lower image, and then both points will turn red, establishing an image point correspondence.
 This process is repeated to build up a set of image point correspondences between the two images.

 Image Alignment
 ---------------

 If the two source images differ in scale or orientation, the task of selecting points can be challenging.
-After at least four pairs of points have been selected, an initial alignment can be generate using the `Left-->Right` or `Right-->Left` buttons.
+After at least four pairs of points have been selected, an alignment homography can be fitted to the points using the `Left-->Right` or `Right-->Left` buttons.
 To get an accurate alignment, these initial four points should be selected from the four corners of the image or spread out as much as possible.
-In the aligned state, point selection can proceed in the same manner as previously detailed, and the selected points are automatically transformed back to the source image coordinate system when saving points or generating a homography.
+In the aligned state, point selection can proceed in the same manner as previously detailed, and the selected points are automatically transformed back to the full-resolution, source-image coordinate system when saving points or generating a homography.

 In the aligned state, the `Sync Zooms` options defaults to checked.
-With this feature enabled, clicking on either top panel will zoom both lower panels to roughly the same feature.
+With this feature enabled, clicking on either top panel will recenter the zoom regions for both images onto roughly the same feature.

 Saving Points
 -------------